home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 #### Accessing the local device

-If you need to configure the Smile directly, without using the Plugwise App, you can find the link to your device by:
+If you need to configure the gateway directly, without using the Plugwise App, you can find the link to your device by:

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
-2. If you have more than one Plugwise Smile, select the one to configure.
+2. If you have more than one Plugwise Gateway, select the one to configure.
-3. Select the device with 'Smile' in its name.
+3. Select the gateway device, this should be called `Adam` or contain `Smile` in its name.
 4. On the integration entry, choose to open the configuration URL left of the {% icon "mdi:dots-vertical" %} icon.
-5. A new window/tab will open, enter `smile` (or `stretch`) as the username and your Smile ID as the password.
+5. A new window/tab will open, enter `smile` (or `stretch`) as the username and the ID, from the sticker on the back, as the password.
 6. Consult the manual or click the `search` button on the [Plugwise Support](https://plugwise.com/support/) page for interactive help.

-#### Modify the Smile update interval
+#### Adjusting the update interval

 Please note that the [default intervals](#data-updates) are considered best practice and according to how Plugwise normally updates their data.
-Updating too frequently may induce considerable load on your Smile resulting in unexpected results.
+Updating too frequently may induce considerable load on your gateway(s) resulting in unexpected results or .

 {% include common-tasks/define_custom_polling.md %}